-Writings From the Spiral…
+Writings from the Spiral…

 Essays, reflections, and transmissions on shadow work, spiritual practice, and the slow art of becoming whole.
 Writing about the things we're not supposed to say out loud — the grief with no name, the gifts that got buried, the healing that doesn't look like healing.
 Some of these will comfort you.
 Some will unsettle you.
 Both are the point.